 When I realized that every morning I would see this light again, I could not describe my joy.
 I decided not to leave Nice, and I stayed there practically all my life.Bridault, 1952, quoted in Henri Matisse, Écrits et propos sur l’art, Paris, Hermann, 1971, p.
 123

 Studio, 105, quai des États-Unis

-Looking for a studio, Matisse rents from his friend Léonce Pelletier a flat next to the Hôtel Beau Rivage, on the Promenade.
+Looking for a studio, Matisse rented from his friend Léonce Pelletier a flat next to the Hôtel Beau Rivage, on the Promenade.
 Matisse’s son, Pierre, posed there for the famous painting Le violoniste à la fenêtre (Musée national d’art moderne, Centre Pompidou, Paris).

 May – June 1918